a-p-jo/XOTP/README.md

 4. If encrypting and a keyfile is given, it is buffered to memory.
 Otherwise a key buffer as big as the file composed of random bytes is generated and saved to a file with the given file's filename + a suffix , by default `".key"`.
 This generation is performed using `/dev/urandom` in UNIX-like systems , `rand_s()` in Windows and `stdlib`'s `srand()` and `rand()` in any other platform.
 If decrypting, the keyfile is necessary and is likewise buffered.

 5. Another buffer is generated consisting of the XOR of all the bytes from the file and the key buffers.
-This buffer is saved either with the suffix `".otp"` added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
+This buffer is saved either with the suffix `".xotp"` added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
 This is thus either the ciphertext or the plaintext !

 There is complexity , but those are merely details of implementation, such as memory-management , error-checking, file-stream management, etc. The core idea and functionality really is this simple and the code is < 400 lines, because such is simplicity the One Time Pad cipher !

-###### I hope you find joy and purpose in using or modifying this software just as I did developing it.
+###### I hope you find joy and purpose in using or modifying this Free software just as I did developing it.